aaronvargo/scalaFP/README.md

 ~~~

 The first thing to note is that it generates a trait for each def.
 This allows
-lenses to be defined for each method, which is otherwise impossible since scala
+lenses to be defined for each method.
+It then converts the typeclass to a case
-doesn't have first class higher-rank types, much less impredicative types.
-It
+class.

-then converts the typeclass to a case class.
-An apply method is added as syntax
+An apply method is also added as syntax to each method-trait.
+Giving the
-to each method-trait.
-Giving the original methods different names, and only
+original methods different names, and only adding apply as syntax, allows the
-adding apply as syntax, allows the traits to be mixed together for convenience,
-as shown later.
+traits to be mixed together for convenience, as shown later.

-The next thing to note is that it generates both a non-classy and classy lens
+The next thing to note is that it generates both non-classy and classy lenses
 for each field.
 The non-classy lenses should probably be removed, but I haven't
 done that yet.
 The classy lenses make use of the `Has` typeclass, and will work
 with any "subclass" of the typeclass.
 Their primary purpose is to allow